mike99mac/minimy-mike99mac/README.md

     **``$ sudo apt-get upgrade -y``**

-Your system should now be at the latest software levels on the planet.
+Your system should now be at the latest software level.

 ### Install Mycroft tools